Frequently Asked Questions for Care Seekers

 Yes.
 Home Carers Direct charges a fee in exchange for the hosting and administration functions we provide.

-For care seekers, this fee is equal to 5% of the fee charged by the care provider.
-This 5% is payable in addition to the care provider's fee.
+For care seekers, this fee is equal to 5% of the fee charged by the carer.
+This 5% is payable in addition to the carer's fee.

 Payment processing fees may be charged by Assembly Payments (our chosen payment gateway).
 We may pass on a portion of those fees to care seekers.
 If so, this will be disclosed before you pay.